kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 - Graph
   - [Neo4j](https://neo4j.com/) is the world’s leading graph database.
 - Key-value
-  - [Redis](https://redis.io/) is an open source, BSD licensed, advanced key-value cache and store.
+  - [Redis](https://redis.io/) is an open source, advanced key-value cache and store.
+Redis delivers sub-millisecond response times, enabling millions of requests per second for real-time applications in industries like gaming, ad-tech, financial services, healthcare, and IoT.
+Today, Redis is one of the most popular open source engines today, named the "Most Loved" database by Stack Overflow for five consecutive years.
+Because of its fast performance, Redis is a popular choice for caching, session management, gaming, leaderboards, real-time analytics, geospatial, ride-hailing, chat/messaging, media streaming, and pub/sub apps.
   - [Google Bigtable](https://cloud.google.com/bigtable) is a fully managed wide-column and key-value NoSQL database service for large analytical and operational workloads
    - [AWS DynamoDB](https://aws.amazon.com/dynamodb/) is a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.
 </details>